apache/spark/sql/README.md

 Spark SQL is broken up into three subprojects:
  - Catalyst (sql/catalyst) - An implementation-agnostic framework for manipulating trees of relational operators and expressions.
  - Execution (sql/core) - A query planner / execution engine for translating Catalyst’s logical query plans into Spark RDDs.
-This component also includes a new public interface, SqlContext, that allows users to execute SQL or LINQ statements against existing RDDs and Parquet files.
+This component also includes a new public interface, SQLContext, that allows users to execute SQL or LINQ statements against existing RDDs and Parquet files.
- - Hive Metastore Support (sql/hive) - An extension of SqlContext called HiveContext that allows users to write queries using a subset of HiveQL and access data from a Hive Metastore using Hive SerDes.
+ - Hive Support (sql/hive) - Includes an extension of SQLContext called HiveContext that allows users to write queries using a subset of HiveQL and access data from a Hive Metastore using Hive SerDes.
 There are also wrappers that allows users to run queries that include Hive UDFs, UDAFs, and UDTFs.

 Other dependencies for developers